-As I grew in my career, I also began to see how my small efforts have translated to many layers in civil society, such as bringing science to the masses via my blog, inspiring my students to become advocates of good science, as well as having the opportunity to speak to our government officials about the work we do for the marine environment. 🙂
+I remain hopeful that my individual efforts will pay off, as I see how my work have translated to many layers in civil society, such as bringing science to the masses via my blog, inspiring my students to become advocates of good science, as well as having the opportunity to speak to our government officials about the work we do for the marine environment. 🙂

 TED: TED Fellow “The Fascinating Secret Lives of Giant Clams”